Peroxiredoxin: Catalytic cycle

 The active sites of the peroxiredoxins feature a redox-active cysteine residue (the peroxidatic cysteine), which undergoes oxidization to a sulfenic acid by the peroxide substrate.
 The recycling of the sulfenic acid back to a thiol is what distinguishes the three enzyme classes.
 2-Cys peroxiredoxins are reduced by thiols such as thioredoxins, thioredoxin-like proteins, or possibly glutathione, whereas the 1-Cys enzymes may be reduced by ascorbic acid or glutathione in the presence of GST-π.
 Using high resolution crystal structures, a detailed catalytic cycle has been derived for Prxs, including a model for the redox-regulated oligomeric state proposed to control enzyme activity.
-These ensymes are inactivated by over-oxidation (also known as hyperoxidation) of the active thiol to the sulfinic acid (RSO2H).
+These enzymes are inactivated by over-oxidation (also known as hyperoxidation) of the active thiol to the sulfinic acid (RSO2H).
 This damage can be reversed by sulfiredoxin.

 Peroxiredoxins are frequently referred to as alkyl hydroperoxide reductase (AhpC) in bacteria.
 Other names include thiol specific antioxidant (TSA) and thioredoxin peroxidase (TPx).